Students Who Advocate: How to Write an Effective Email to a Professor

 Subject Line: Questions on Econ 1001 Final Exam

-Hi Professor Chang,
+Hi Professor Zai,

 I hope you are doing well as the semester comes to a close.
 My name is Danielle and I am a student in your Economics 1001 course.
 I have the following content and format questions for the Econ 1001 final exam next Friday.